nicolas-ceruti/MongoDB-NestJS-CRUD/README.md

-# BACK-END ASSIGNMENT | Nicolaas Ceruti
+# BACK-END ASSIGNMENT | Nicolas Ceruti

 ## Getting Started
 The following instructions will help you get a copy of this project up and running on your local machine.
-You will be able to test it as Production or Development mode.

 ## Requirements
 You need to install the following technologies and run them locally: